The Cohomology Annihilator of a Curve Singularity: Introduction

-Section 5 is devoted to weak MCM extending property of a ring homomorphism between two Gorenstein rings.
-We show that if this property is satisfied, then the image of the cohomology annihilator of the domain is contained in the cohomology annihilator of the codomain.
-We give three applications of this one of which is the generalization of Milnor-Jung formula as explained above.
-We show that in dimension one, the cohomology annihilator of a Gorenstein local ring is equal to the intersection of the ring and the cohomology annihilator of its completion (provided that the completion is reduced).
+where $r$ is the number of branches of the curve $f$ at its singular point. \end{theorem*} We also show that in dimension one, the cohomology annihilator of a Gorenstein local ring is equal to the intersection of the ring and the cohomology annihilator of its completion (provided that the completion is reduced).
 In another direction, with no assumption on the dimension, we show that the cohomology annihilator of a Gorenstein local ring is contained in the cohomology annihilator of its Henselization.

 Most of our examples have a single object whose stable annihilator is equal to the cohomology annihilator ideal.
 Moreover, in all of these examples this single object can be chosen as a noncommutative resolution.
 In Section 6, we present examples of this.
 We study the relation between the cohomology annihilator of a Gorenstein ring and the stable annihilator of a noncommutative resolution.
 We show that the two are equal up to radicals in general.